wookey-project/ewok-kernel/doc/ada_arch.rst

    * For the kernel sources:

    * a complete libada for the kernel (named libkernel) is built, using all Ada packages in the kernel/Ada directory
    * all C files named <module>.c in kernel/ directory for which an Ada file named 'ewok-<module>.adb' exists in kernel/Ada directory are removed from the list of compiled C files

-   * For the libbsp
+   * For the libbsp:

    * a complete Ada bsp lib (named libabsp) is build, using all Ada packages in arch/ directory
    * all C files named <module>.c in various arch directories for which an Ada file named 'arch-<module>.adb' exists in the Ada directory of the same place are removed from the list of compiled C files
    * libkernel and libabsp are linked together.
 As it is still a full Ada code, SPARK checks and Ada type checking between the two libraries are still operational